 3 Regression fundamentals

-Additionally, while we point out early that OLS will provide noisy estimates of estimands, we do not address issues regarding how precise these estimates are or how to assess the statistical significance of results.
-A few \(p\)-values and \(t\)-statistics will crop up in regression analysis shown in this chapter, but we ignore those details for now.
+Additionally, while we note that OLS will provide noisy estimates of estimands, we do not address issues regarding how precise these estimates are or how to assess the statistical significance of results.1 A few p-values and t-statistics will crop up in regression analysis shown in this chapter, but we ignore those details for now.
 We begin our study of statistical inference in Chapter 5.

-The code in this chapter uses the following packages.
+The code in this chapter uses the packages listed below.
 For instructions on how to set up your computer to use the code found in this book, see Section 1.2 (note that Step 4 is not required as we do not use WRDS data in this chapter).
-Quarto templates for the exercises below are available at https://github.com/iangow/far_templates.
+Quarto templates for the exercises below are available on GitHub.

 3.1 Introduction

-Suppose we have data on variables \(y\), \(x_1\) and \(x_2\) for \(n\) units and that we conjecture that there is a linear relationship between these variables of the following form
+Suppose we have data on variables \(y\), \(x_1\) and \(x_2\) for \(n\) units and we conjecture that there is a linear relationship between these variables of the following form:

 \[ \begin{bmatrix} y_1 \\ y_2 \\ \dots \\ y_{n-1} \\ y_{n} \\ \end{bmatrix} = \begin{bmatrix} 1 & x_{11} & x_{12} \\ 1 & x_{21} & x_{22} \\ \dots & \dots & \dots \\ 1 & x_{n-1,1} & x_{n-1, 2} \\ 1 & x_{n, 1} & x_{n, 2} \end{bmatrix} \times \begin{bmatrix} \beta_0 \\ \beta_1 \\ \beta_2 \end{bmatrix} + \begin{bmatrix} \epsilon_1 \\ \epsilon_2 \\ \dots \\ \epsilon_{n-1} \\ \epsilon_{n} \\ \end{bmatrix} \]